Multiple scales analysis of a nonlinear timestepping instability in simulations of solitons: Conclusions

 \section{Conclusions}

 This work investigates a pernicious nonlinear timestepping instability found in simulations of solitons.
 The time scale of the instability is unaffected by the spatial discretization, but depends on the timestepping scheme.
 This rules out a CFL interpretation of the instability, and we also find that it is not explained by modal predictions from linear stability theory.
 Instead, we show that a novel multi-scale asymptotic framework is able to recover the evolution of the instability in the semi-discrete limit and predict the blow-up time scale in affected schemes.
-The framework is also able to distinguish between those timestepping schemes which terminate in finite-time blow-up and those which exhibit bounded decay.
-We attribute the success of our analysis to its ability to capture the slow, nonlinear accumulation of timestepping errors.
+The asymptotic framework is also able to distinguish between those timestepping schemes which terminate in finite-time blow-up and those which exhibit bounded decay.
+We attribute the success of our asymptotic analysis to its ability to capture the slow, nonlinear accumulation of timestepping errors, and we find that the von Neumann analysis from linear theory fails because it neglects nonlinearities, which are an important source of error in our simulations even in the $\Delta t \rightarrow 0$ limit.